MajinEvelyn/blog-time/docs/Baldur's Gate 3/index.md

 layout: default
 nav_order: 2
 ---
+# Baldur's Gate 3 Honor Mode Build Series
+ - Mirrored from Tabletopbuilds.com, written by Majin Evelyn -
 We are back with a new series of character builds here at Tabletop Builds.
 For our **Baldur's Gate 3 Honor Mode Build Series**, we are publishing a collection of eight very powerful builds that will perform excellently in the highest difficulty, Honor Mode.
 ## Honor Mode Build Series

 [Barbarian: Berserker]
+Placeholder: [Sin Tee's Thrower Barbarian](https://www.youtube.com/watch?v=VuYzlfulCrM) - This build progression is very similar to mine, with many of the same conclusions.

 [Cleric: Light Domain (StormLight)](https://majinevelyn.com/docs/Baldur's%20Gate%203/Honor%20Build%20-%20Cleric%20-%20Light%20Domain.html)